MiaadTeam/benchmark/README.md

     model: City,
     options: {
       limit: limit,
-      // sort: { created: -1},  THIS COMMENTED PART SHOWS WHY WE CALL THIS QUERY "NO SORT" }
+      // sort: { created: -1},  THIS COMMENTED LINE SHOWS WHY WE CALL THIS QUERY "NO SORT" }
   }
 }).exec()
 ```
-What we mean from NO SORT in mentioned charts? every country, province and city has a population field. for this query we did not used `sort` for the query
+What we mean from NO SORT in mentioned charts?
+Every country, province and city has a population field.
+For this query we did not used `sort` for the query.

 ### mongoose-express-rest ( sort ):